NoellePatterson/INFLECT/README.md

 1. Add a **DEM** to the `data_inputs/dem` folder, in .TIF file format.

 INFLECT has been developed and tested using a 1-m resolution DEM.
-It is highly recommended to use this resolution or similar with INFLECT.
+We recommended using a 1-10m DEM with or without bathymetry.
 The DEM must cover the full extent of the thalweg and cross-section data inputs.

 2. Add a **thalweg line** to `data_inputs/thalweg` folder, as a line type shapefile in .shp file format.